inessantial/hamorigami/core/README.md

 *`x` is the horizontal position of the scene (0 is left)* *`y` is the vertical position of the scene (0 is bottom)*

+The following spirit entities are currently supported:

+* ame
+* hi
+*player

 #### Waiting

 A very important concept is waiting.
 This allows certain things to happen before the cutscene continues.